 Joan Diamond – Program Coordinator

 Joan Diamond has been employed with Holland College since 1998.
 She began as an instructor and quickly realized her passion for working with young adults.
-In 2003, she became program coordinator for the Holland College Transitions program and continues to work with the Transitions team to enhance the program.
-Joan is a graduate of the UPEI Bachelor of Education and the Southern Alberta Institute of Technology, Tourism Administration programs.
-She is presently working on her master’s degree in Integrated Studies through Athabasca University with a focus on Adult and Community Education.
+In 2003, she became program coordinator for the Holland College Transitions program, where she continues to work with the Transitions team to build and enhance the program, now run on three separate campuses.
+A strong believer in the power of experiential and student-centered learning, Joan has modeled the Transitions program to expose students to many different career options so that they can make informed decisions about life after high school.
+Joan is a graduate of the UPEI Bachelor of Education program and the Southern Alberta Institute of Technology, Tourism Administration, and holds a Certificate in Adult Education from UNB, specializing in experiential learning and conflict resolution.

-After graduating from Saint Francis Xavier University with a BA, Rob moved west and worked in the oil fields for nearly eight years.
-Rob has been with Holland College as a mentor in the Transitions program since 2004.
-He is the supervisor for the Charlottetown program and is the mentor in the Trades Rotation.
+After graduating from Saint Francis Xavier University with a BA, Rob moved west and worked in the oil fields for eight years.
+He has been with Holland College as a mentor in the Transitions program since 2004.
+He is the supervisor for the Charlottetown program and is the mentor in the trades and technology rotation.

 Allison Cooke began her mentoring role with the Transitions program in 2006.
 She comes to Charlottetown from Halifax, Nova Scotia, where she received a degree in Psychology and Sociology from Mount Saint Vincent University.
 She brings with her a great deal of experience in the youth care field, working as an early childhood educator and facilitating the teen program with Royal Caribbean Cruise Line, a position that allowed her to gain experience while travelling the world.